 A difficult childhood refers to the traumas and events that you underwent during the formative years up until seven years of age.

-If you ever face a trauma more than once, then a feeling of seclusion completely shake and break you down.
-Your soul is completely lost.
+If you ever face a trauma more than once, then a feeling of seclusion can shake and break you down.
 When you work with your inner child, it recovers and heals you from a difficult childhood.
 A difficult childhood can be the outcome of various reasons like neglect by parents, thrashing or beating, divorcee parents, humiliation, accidents, abandonment, molestation, and much more.

 Such childhood traumas leave a deep impact on us.
 The inner child therapy is the practice of communicating, appreciating, accepting, restoring and soothing your inner child.
 The inner child signifies your identity, your first original self at the time you entered this world or you took birth.
 Your inner child comprises your ability to experience happiness, surprise, virtuousness, compassion, and liveliness.

 It is quite unfortunate that our society force us to “grow up” by curbing and suppressing our inner child.
 The realization of growing up is vague.
 By that, I mean, we grow up physically but never really reach the psychological or emotional adulthood.
 The truth is we just appear to be grown-ups but actually our inner child, still being in the state of childlike angers, fears, and traumas, never really let us grow.
 Such traumas fester and irritate us in our unconscious mind for decades.